5 key metrics to healthcare revenue cycle management

 Potential Problems/Solutions

-Try categorizing non contractual adjustments to uncover issues that need to be resolved (e.g., failure to obtain prior auth or untimely filing).
+Solutions: Try categorizing non-contractual adjustments to uncover issues that need to be resolved (e.g., failure to obtain prior authorization or untimely filing).

 Definition